Impact and partners

 Why proactive hull maintenance matters.

 The case for ZIMA is simple: cleaner hulls can mean lower fuel burn, less pressure for harsh intervention, and fewer opportunities for invasive transfer.
-This page combines the operating case with the support ecosystem already helping Subvision move toward pilots.
+Here is the operating case — and the support ecosystem already helping Subvision move toward pilots.

 Subvision team holding an award check